OpenJournal/central/projects.md

 # Projects

-This is something of an "awesome" list for syncronizing discovering of different projects relating to open-access academic publishing.
+This is something of an "awesome" list for syncronizing / facilitating discovery of different projects relating to OpenJournal & open-access academic publishing.

 ## Search Engines